7Cori7/weather-app/README.md

 - The temperature in celcius, also the min temp, and max temp.
 - The humidity
 - A description of the weather in general
+- Depending on the weather, the theme colors of the app will change.

 You can try the web app here -> https://weather-app-black-kappa.vercel.app/